-wwudrama is the Theatre Arts program on the Walla Walla University Campus.
-We are dedicated to producing uplifting, creative, and meaningful theatre for the community.
+wwudrama is the theatre arts program on the Walla Walla University campus.
+We are dedicated to producing uplifting, creative, and meaningful theatre for the campus and community.

-In 1961 Professor Donnie Rigby directed a stage play for the Walla Walla College women's club weekend.
+In 1961 Professor Donnie Rigby directed a stage play for the Walla Walla College Aleph Gimel Ain (AGA) club weekend.
 From this humble beginning, drama offerings expanded to a fully staged play being produced at least once a year.
 The rich tradition continues today, growing into two facilities and a full season, including two main stage productions, and an annual student-directed Festival of Shorts.

 Walla Walla University Campus Theatre Venues

-One of the oldest buildings still standing on campus, Village Hall is an ivy-covered icon of Walla Walla University.
+One of the oldest buildings still standing on campus, Village Hall is an icon of Walla Walla University.
 The building, with its castle-like tower, was built in 1920 as the campus church.
-It served as a church until 1971, when it became the headquarters for Walla Walla College drama.
-There have since been a few changes to the building.
-Most of the original stained glass windows remain, but the old church benches have been replaced with much more comfortable theatre-style seats.
-There is no longer an organ in the organ loft above the stage, but the space is still used, whether as a bridge to jump from or a frame for a living portrait of Queen Victoria.
+In 1939 the campus church moved to Columbia Auditorium and the building served as the College Place Village Church until 1962.
+It remained a sacred space until 1971, when it became the home for Walla Walla College drama.
+The building retains much of its original features: the beautiful stained glass windows remain, but the old church pews have been replaced with much more comfortable theatre-style seats.
+The organ is long gone.
+A large screen and projector have been added enabling additional uses for the venue.
 With its imposing exterior and charming interior, Village Hall is a truly beautiful space for theatre.

 The Donnie Rigby Stage